edocai/showbox/README.md

 ### What I learned from this project

 - A lot more comfortable with TypeScript and tsconfig
-- Webpack config and babel
+- Intro to Webpack config and babel
 - styled-components

 ### Hosted/Deployed on